sberts/neatshell/content/about/index.md

 ---
 # About Me

-I am a cloud architect currently living in Southern California.
+I am a Systems Architect based in Southern California.
+When I'm not immersed in the world of technology, I enjoy exploring the beautiful landscapes that the region offers.

+{% image "./gchike.jpg", "Bright Angel Trail" %}